 - What was their wife's family name?

-- When were they married?
-Marriage records are usually fond in the county courthouse of the town or city they lived in.
+Marriage records can be fond in the County Courthouse of the town or city they lived in.
 It is possible to obtain copies of these records for your files.

 This information can help you trace back another generation.
 With the aid of Mr. Abram Foote's books you may be able to establish a link back to our number one ancestor.

-Again, marriage records are usually fond in the county courthouse of the town or city they lived .
+Again, marriage records are usually fond in the County Courthouse of the town or city they lived .

 See if you can find out where the death records are kept.

 - Where did they pass away (name of state, cemetery, etc.)?
 This type information can help a genealogist to find information about your ancestor.

 Find out if other family members are buried in the same place.
 Especially on the wife's side of the family.
 This can help you piece together information about your ancestor.
 Ask how old your ancestor was when he died.
 This can help sort records of people with the same name.
 As an example if their are two John Foote's buried in the same city, Knowing your ancestors age and exact date of death can help you make the right selection.

-- Who were their ants and uncles?
+- Who were their other Relatives?

 This can help to determine where your family actually lived including the actual dates.

 Other sources of information can be Church Records, Birth Records, Etc. Each of the above records will help you piece together information about your ancestor.

 Most library's have microfilm records of old local newspapers that can be searched for obituaries and death notices.
 Another source would be County Court Houses.

 Local tax authorities may have records of taxes accessed to your ancestor.
 You can find out who the local tax authority is by calling or writing to the local Chamber of Commerce.

 These records can usually be found in the local County Court House.

 Wills if they exist and were probated can be found with the County Register of Wills office in the locality where your ancestor lived.

-Help from http://www.genealogytoday.com/genealogy/newbie.html on the Gen Genealogy Today web site.
+Help from http://www.genealogytoday.com/genealogy/newbie.html on the Genealogy Today web site.

 A Foote Family Association Web page containing several additional web links.

-Finding Your Ancestors on the Internet
+- Finding Your Ancestors on the Internet

 A Guide to Internet Search Techniques for the Surnames in Your Family Tree.

-Why You Can't Find Your Ancestors
+- Why You Can't Find Your Ancestors